 · any other government-issued ID

-Note: Correspondence from the SIN Program, such as a previous Confirmation of SIN letter or a reject letter, is not accepted as proof of address.
+· correspondence from the SIN Program, such as a previous Confirmation of SIN letter or a rejection letter, is not acceptable as a proof of address

 Frequently Asked Question